nbari/freebsd/jails/README.md

     # make world DESTDIR=$D SRCCONF=/etc/src-jail.conf

+If you have already have compiled the world you can just install it:

+    # make installworld DESTDIR=$D SRCCONF=/etc/src-jail.conf

 Now is a good time to go pee or getting a coffee since this will take awhile, basically this will create a new user land, but is compiling everything based on your architecture and kernel.